 Something that is so important, and, in fact, a critical part of my own approach to eating for PCOS, is actually enjoying and liking the food that I eat daily.

-And I believe that if you want to make any changes or adjustments to the way that you eat (like when you decide to get serious about your nutrition to better manage your PCOS) part of making it stick for you and actually making it a lifestyle for yourself is to like and enjoy the foods you eat, and to find ways to make prioritizing PCOS-friendly foods work for your tastebuds and life.
+And I believe that if you want to make any changes or adjustments to the way that you eat (like when you decide to get serious about your nutrition to better manage your PCOS) part of making it stick for you (and actually making it a lifestyle for yourself) is to like and enjoy the foods you eat.
+You really do have to find ways to make prioritizing PCOS-friendly foods work for your tastebuds and life.

-Yes, food CAN be delicious and healthy all at the same time and this is a huge part of my PCOS Nutrition & Wellness programs.
+Yes, PCOS-Friendly food CAN be delicious and healthy at the same time (and this is a huge part of my PCOS Nutrition & Wellness programs.)

 Buuuut… what does this have to do with today’s recipe..?
 So glad you asked!